metaterminal/metaterminal.fyi/content/fiction/time-war.md

 [^5] Since I didn’t understand this as written: if you break the handle off a mug, the future version will have arrived broken, before you break it.
 No *Spaceman From Pluto* magic.

-[^6] Long-range surveys suggest that the Moore Plateau interferes at this point, although there must be a limiting factor that inhibits leapfrogging.
+[^6] Surveys suggest that the Moore Plateau interferes at this point, although there must be a limiting factor that inhibits leapfrogging.
 (See <u>Techniques - Leapfrogging</u>.)

 [^7] Spouses are especially dangerous.